khirmas67/Prediction_Of_Heart_Failure/experiments/README.md

 # Data Processing and Analysis

 ## Overview
-This project focuses on data processing and analysis for predicting heart failure outcomes.
+This part of the project focuses on data processing and analysis for predicting heart failure outcomes.
 The notebook includes steps for loading, cleaning, and analyzing the dataset, as well as visualizations to interpret the results.

 ## Steps in the Notebook